Welcome to the One Identity Safeguard for Privileged Sessions 5 F7 Administrator Guide!

 Added description of scbAMQPError to Basic settings.

-In addition to displaying upgrade logs and boot messages on the local console, Safeguard for Privileged Sessions now shows information about the upgrade and reboot processes on the web interface, too.
-For details, see Managing Safeguard for Privileged Sessions and Managing Safeguard for Privileged Sessions.
+In addition to displaying upgrade logs and boot messages on the local console, SPS now shows information about the upgrade and reboot processes on the web interface, too.
+For details, see Managing SPS and Managing SPS.

 You can now configure Certificate Revocation Lists (CRLs) to be included in certificates.
 For further details, see Signing certificates on-the-fly.

 Added description of how to configure the IPMI interface from the BIOS.
 For details, see Configuring the IPMI interface from the BIOS and Configuring the IPMI interface from the BIOS after losing IPMI password.